siddhi-lipare/Mortality-Rate/README.md

 ----------
 *Results and Findings:*
 ----------
-- I achieved a maximum F1-Score of 0.95 and an accuracy of 95% upon training the model on the Random Forest Classifier and imputing missing vallues using the knn imputation.
+- I achieved a maximum F1-Score of 0.95 and an accuracy of 95% upon training the model on the Random Forest Classifier and AdaBoost Classifier imputing the missing values using knn imputation method.